-The huge difference is the number of police ensuring all kind of rules for road security.
-Somehow they increase from 0 to 2 guys at each and every corner.
-Stopping poor drivers, with speed traps, just staring.
+The huge difference is the number of police enforcing all kind of rules for road security.
+Somehow it increases from 0 to 2 guys at each and every corner.
+Stopping poor drivers, often with speed traps.
 So we have to drive a little carefully.
-This also because Prado’s transmission is spitting oil.
+This also because Prado’s transmission is still spitting oil.

 On the way a huge monument dedicated to the construction of the road from Moscow to Vladivostok.

 In the evening we cross Amur River on the 3km long bridge and here we are – in Khabarovsk.

 2100km to the west and 4 days of driving after leaving Chita we arrive in the next town resembling somehow to an urban center: Khabarovsk.

 And that’s the place where the monsoon rains start to slightly influence our journey.
 Looking at the sky – all grey, a mix of dizzle and rain.
 A Russian remarks our enthusiasm about the current weather.
 To encourage us a little, he shows us his nice weather app promising continuous rain for the next 7 days.
 No problem.
 On the 8th the sunshine will be back; provided Russian weather forecast is not too erratic.
 What a pain in the ass.
 Consequently we sink into deepest depressions.
 Fortunately, there are a few minutes of sunshine between the hours of rain.
 What a relief – at least these beware us of immediate suicide.